-EI provides family-centered services that facilitate the developmental progress of eligible children.
-EI helps children acquire the skills they will need to continue to grow into happy and healthy members of the community.
-For more information please call Melissa Wenderoth at 508-755-1228 or email her at firstname.lastname@example.org
+The EI Program provides family-centered services that facilitate the developmental progress of eligible children.
+Early intervention helps children acquire the skills they will need to continue to grow into happy and healthy members of the community.
+For more information please call Brittany Gleim at 508-755-1228 Ext.
+248 or email her at firstname.lastname@example.org

 Who is eligible for Pernet’s Early Intervention?

-Any child up to three years of age and lives in the Worcester area may be eligible for EI.
-The child's family may be eligible for EI services if the child:
+Any child up to three years of age who lives in the Worcester area may be eligible for EI.
+The child’s family may be eligible for EI services if the child:

 - Is not reaching age-appropriate milestones in one or more areas of development.